 Are there any Time Limits on HMRC’s Capacity to Collect Debts?

 No time constraints on HMRC capacity to collect tax debts.
-Indeed the debt may e transferred from generation to generation in some severe cases.
+Indeed, the debt may e transfer from generation to generation in some severe cases.
 Time limits fluctuate from circumstance to circumstances.
-As an example, business rates can be collected by councils for up to 20 years.
+As an example, councils can collect business rates for up to 20 years.
 VAT & income tax though has no time limitations.